-The CHO will perform employee exposure monitoring under the following circumstances:
+Faculty/Staff or the CHO must perform employee exposure monitoring under the following circumstances:

 - a.
 Initial monitoring must be performed if there is reason to believe employee exposure levels routinely exceed the action level, or PEL. - b.
 Periodic monitoring must be performed when initial monitoring reveals an exposure.
 The employer must comply with exposure monitoring provisions of the relevant standard. - c.
 Employers must notify the employee of the monitoring results within 15 working days after receipt of monitoring results.
-Records of exposure monitoring data will be retained by SHERM. - 3.
+Records of exposure monitoring data should be retained with employee training records indefinitely.
+Records of exposure monitoring should also be emailed to the University Safety Manager if the employee has been exposed above the action level or PEL. - 3.
 Special Considerations.